 - Reassess employee salaries and wages, based on national averages.
 Matching the average is good.
 Beating it is better.
 You should revisit compensation in tandem with quarterly or biannual performance reviews.

 - Make sure managers and company leaders are aligned with specific strategies to build rapport among their teams and communicate effectively.

 - Reassess your HR technology stack.
 Do you have the necessary systems in place monitor and manage hiring, employee performance, compensation, benefits, training, and succession planning at scale?
-To compare solutions and get a custom recommendation, use our Product Selection Tool.
+To compare solutions and get a custom recommendation, use our HR Software Product Selection Tool.